rbrt-weiler/sophos-sg-smtp-logparser/NOTES.md

 * `delimiter "string"`: delimiter to use in CSV output; defaults to ","
 * `compress`: if set, CSV and JSON output will be gzip compressed

-CSV output limited to "type,fromA,mailA,mailB,fromB", where type is "i2i", "i2e", "e2i" or "e2e".
-Sorted by mailA.
+CSV output limited to "type,fromA,mailA,mailB,fromB", where type is "i2i", "i2e", "e2i" or "e2e" (i for internal, e for external).
+Eventually sorted by mailA.
 XLSX output will probable contain the same information as CSV.
 Depends on testing.
 JSON output will contain the whole data structure, so that follow up code can work with it.